CiscoDevNet/xr-python-scripts/README.md

 -->
 # Overview

 This repository contain samples of python scripts for "on-the-box" automation on IOS-XR routers.
-For other type of script and their support details please reach out to Cisco Systems Inc or refer to the IOS-XR release manuals.
+For other type of scripts and their support details please reach out to Cisco Systems Inc or refer to the IOS-XR release manuals.

 This feature was introduced in 7.3.2 IOS-XR release with limited support and additional functional support is added in subsequent releases as outlined in Cisco's release documentation.